-The Cape Cod Witch and the Legend of the Pirate; Book II by J. Bean Palmer, illustrated by Melanie Therrien.
-161 pages with ten color and five black and white original illustrations.
+ElsBeth and the Privateer; Book II by J. Bean Palmer, illustrated by Melanie Therrien.
+200 pages with original illustrations.

 While on an innocent field trip to Boston’s historic Freedom Trail, ElsBeth Amelia Thistle, the littlest witch on Cape Cod, becomes entangled in a fateful kidnapping, and the action soon moves to the treacherous waters of Massachusetts Bay and finally to the old whaling port of Nantucket.
 With the help of a pirate captain ghost and several magical animal friends, ElsBeth and her classmates attempt to rescue a young Arabian prince in this daring sea adventure.
 And along the way they discover the most important lesson of all - the true meaning of the Legend of the Pirate.